sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/01-planning-your-apps-distribution.markdown

 cases, you specify additional qualifiers in order to convey a special meaning.
 For example, you may declare that the version of your app is always in x.y.z format (where you've clearly defined the significance of x, y, and z).
-Liferay Portal versions and official Liferay app versions use this format.
+Liferay versions and official Liferay app versions use this format.

-In any case, you're free to your app's assign version designators any way you like.
+In any case, you're free to assign your app's version designators any way you like.
 We recommend that you stick to a well known and easily understandable format, such as `1.0`, `1.1`, `1.2`, and so on.
 Although you may want to include alphabetical characters (e.g., `1.0 Beta 2` or `6.3 Patch 123235-01`), we